 The fireball: my first feedback story

 It was one of my first jobs, the debut of my career.
-I was working for Procter & Gamble, in Bucharest.
-The Romanian branch had just opened a procurement center (intending to transfer all procurement activities from Brussels and Geneva) and I was employee number four of the new center.
-I was also a small tornado, wanting to do things fast and change everything (not really thinking of consequences of broken things).
+I was working for Procter & Gamble in Bucharest.
+The Romanian branch had just opened a procurement centre (intending to transfer all procurement activities from Brussels and Geneva), and I was employee number four of the new centre.
+I was also a small tornado, wanting to do things fast and change everything (not really thinking of the consequences of broken things).

 “Andreea, you are like a ball of fire.
 You either push everything forward, like an engine of a great ship, or you just burn everything in your way.
 What can you do to stop burning and start building?“.

 I was more than surprised.
-In my mind I got everything done ahead of everyone, I got the best numbers, and I was solving everyone’s problems (back then we used SAP, which I mastered quite fast).
+In my mind, I got everything done ahead of everyone, got the best numbers, and solved everyone’s problems (back then, we used SAP, which I mastered quite fast).
 But that statement made me stop and reflect.
-I reflect to it to this day, observing patterns of “fireball” into my behaviour every now and then (I’m much quicker to correct them though).
+I reflect on it to this day, observing patterns of “fireball” in my behaviour every now and then (I’m much quicker to correct them, though).

 That was great feedback!
 It did its job then and does its job fourteen years after.
-And thanks to that feedback I consider my former manager one of the best leaders I ever worked with.
+And thanks to that feedback, I consider my former manager one of the best leaders I have ever worked with.

 Feedback and leadership